 What about Sprint?

 Even as T-Mobile's 5G plans come into better focus, so much of what the company wants to do depends on absorbing Sprint and emerging as the New T-Mobile, which the combined company plans to call itself.
-Regulatory approvals are in place, and now T-Mobile and Sprint just wave to prevail in a lawsuit filed by multiple state attorneys general who want to block the deal fearing decreased competition and higher prices for wireless service.
+Federal regulatory approvals are in place, and T-Mobile and Sprint won the court case back in February.
+Now we're just waiting for California regulators to OK the deal and for the two companies to announce the completion of the merger.

 The merger may not be done yet, but T-Mobile has already touted what it plans to do with the expanded capacity it will have once Sprint is on board.
 Among the initiatives T-Mobile plans to pursue are providing first responders with free 5G connectivity and offering 100GB of high-speed broadband to underserved and low-income families.
 The carrier also plans to introduce a low-cost plan for $15 a month that includes 2GB of data — and you'll be able to use that plan on T-Mobile's 5G network if you have a compatible phone.

 We've spent much of last year waiting to see what T-Mobile would deliver on the 5G front.
 The launch of its nationwide network has answered a lot of those questions — with more answers to come this year, when we find out how T-Mobile will incorporate Sprint's 5G assets into its own 5G network.